ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 In IPFS, data is chunked into <VueCustomTooltip label="The term for a single unit of data in IPFS." underlined multiline is-medium>blocks</VueCustomTooltip>, which are assigned a unique identifier called a <VueCustomTooltip label="An address used to point to data in IPFS, based on the content itself, as opposed to the location." underlined multiline is-medium>Content Identifier (CID)</VueCustomTooltip>.
 In general, the CID is computed by combining the hash of the data with it's <VueCustomTooltip label="Software capable of encoding and/or decoding data." underlined multiline is-medium>codec</VueCustomTooltip>.
 The codec is generated using <VueCustomTooltip label="A collection of interoperable, extensible protocols for making data self-describable." underlined multiline is-medium>Multiformats</VueCustomTooltip>.

 CIDs are unique to the data from which they were computed, which provides IPFS with the following benefits:
-- Data can fetched based on it's content, rather than it's location.
+- Data can be fetched based on it's content, rather than it's location.
 - The CID of the data received can be computed and compared to the CID requested, to verify that the data is what was requested.

 :::callout